hasAnkitha/react-native-tune-sdk/README.md

 ### Android

   The process for android is a little different.
-Add your power hooks to the TuneApplication class that you created earlier, right add your Tune.init call.
+Add your power hooks to the TuneApplication class that you created earlier, right after your Tune.init call.
 See the example below:

   ```java